mrkazawa/grid_world/policy_iteration/README.md

 4 click | 1 click | 3
 5 click | 1 click | 3

 We can see that the more frequent we update the value, the lesser the iteration needed to converge.
-We define iteration as `one click of Improve button, which is similar to one time policy update`.
+We define iteration as `one click of Improve button, which is similar to one-time policy update`.
 However, at some point updating the value more and more will not be efficient.
-As we see from table above that updating value 3 times in one iteration generates similar result as 5 times.
+As we see from the table above that updating value 3 times in one iteration generates a similar result as 5 times.

 After the value function is converged, assuming that the starting location grid is `(1,1)` that is `(row,col)`, then we have two options:

 * move to grid `(1,2)` then following the red line to the destination.
 * move to grid `(2,1)` then following the blue line to the destination.

-These two options are possible becuase the world is symetricall from the distance perspective between the starting location to the destination.
+These two options are possible because the world is symmetrical from the distance perspective between the starting location to the destination.
 Thus, it will result in two shortest paths, 6 hops from start to finish.
 Both of the paths will have the same set of grids with the same value as follows:

 ```
              1.0  (6th grid)